Towcester Town Hall: History

-After South Northamptonshire Council decided to relocate to modern and more substantial promises nearby, the town hall became the responsibility of the parish council in 1983.
-The parish council was superseded by Towcester Town Council which established offices in the town hall and subsequently used the building as its meeting place.
+South Northamptonshire District Council moved to a new building at the junction of Springfields and Brackley Road in 1983.
+The town hall then became the responsibility of Towcester Parish Council, which renamed itself Towcester Town Council in 1986.
 Although the committee room on the ground floor was leased out to estate agents, Bartram & Co. in January 2018, the public hall has continued to be used for concerts and community events.